tminions/binocularss/docs/crc/crc.md

 - Filter articles in feeds by date
 - Sort articles in feeds chronologically (and reverse)

-## Collaborators:
+### Collaborators:

 - Feed
-- Higher UI Elements

-# Class: PullFeedTask
+## Class: UserDataUpdater

+### Responsability
+- Rewrites saved information in UserData

+### Collaborators
+- UserData

-## Clean Architecture Group: Interface Adapter
+# Clean Architecture Group: Interface Adapter

+## Class: FeedReader

+### Responsability
+- Gets a list of feeds satisfying a condition if given
+- Formats feeds for display

+### Collaborators
+- FeedGroup
+- uI Classes (Not yet written)

+## Class: ArticleReader

+### Responsability
+- Gets a single article from a given feed
+- Formats article for display

+### Collaborators
+- FeedGroup
+- uI Classes (Not yet written)

+## Class: PullFeedTask

 <!-- TODO: I think this is a gateway? -->

-## Responsibility
+### Responsibility

 - Get the XML of an RSS feed from the web

-## Collaborators
+### Collaborators

 - FeedGroup
 - Feed
 - AsyncTask

-# Class: Operations
+## Class: Operations

 A class that contains all of the operations (like sorting, searching, etc) we need to perform on lists of articles.

-## Clean Architecture Group: Interface Adapter

-## Responsibility:
+### Responsibility:

-- Return a list that is sorted
+- Return a list that is sorted by date
 - Return a list that is filtered by search term
 - Return a list that is filtered by date

-## Collaborators:
+### Collaborators:

 - UI elements
+- Article

+## Class: UserDataReader:

+### Responsibility
+- Gets the saved UserData preferences
+- Formats user date information for display

+### Collaborators
-# Class: UserData
+- UserData

-## Clean Architecture Group: Enterprise Business Rule
+#  Clean Architecture Group: Frameworks and Drivers

-## Responsibility:
+## Class CmdUI

-- Save articles (bookmark)
-- Save lists of FeedGroups
+### Responsibility
+- Displays received Feeds
+- Displays received Articles
+- Displays the current user data

+### Collaborators
-- Save UserPreferences
+- UserDataReader
-- Save history
+- FeedReader

-## Collaborators:

-- FeedGroup
+- ArticleReader